Telegram Channel Analytics: Track Performance Like a Pro

 Features:

-- Content performance analysis
+- Content performance analysis with sorting by engagement type

-- Best posting time recommendations
+- Best posting time recommendations based on historical data

 - Competitor benchmarking